LLNL/sundials/doc/arkode/guide/source/ARKodeButcherTable.rst

       * :c:type:`ARKodeButcherTable` structure if successful.
       * ``NULL`` pointer if *stages* was invalid or an allocation error occurred.

-.. c:function:: ARKodeButcherTable ARKodeButcherTable_Create(int s, int q, int p, realtype *c, realtype *A, realtype *b, realtype *d)
+.. c:function:: ARKodeButcherTable ARKodeButcherTable_Create(int s, int q, int p, sunrealtype *c, sunrealtype *A, sunrealtype *b, sunrealtype *d)

    Allocates a Butcher table and fills it with the given values.